 by Lucy Worley

 June 27, 2017

 Test anxiety is a daunting obstacle that stands between many students' natural ability and their chance to prove their abilities.
-Texas Tech University Independent School District (TTUISD) teacher Mr. Jerry Jerabek is helping students hurdle this obstacle.
+Texas Tech University K-12 (TTU K-12) teacher Mr. Jerry Jerabek is helping students hurdle this obstacle.